-Feeder's music has been inspired by a wide variety of artists and styles, including The Police, Nirvana and Smashing Pumpkins.
-The band's sound was radically changed from that of Rain Dancer on their debut release the Two Colours EP (1995), but has since introduced more acoustic aspects to their music, including elements of pianos and string orchestras.
+Feeder's music has been inspired by a wide variety of artists and styles, including The Police, Nirvana, and The Smashing Pumpkins.
+On their debut release, the Two Colours EP (1995), their sound was radically changed from that of Raindancer, but Feeder has since introduced more acoustic aspects into their music, including elements of pianos and string orchestras.

 The band was formed in 1992 under the name of "Reel" by Grant Nicholas, Jon Lee and Simon Blight of group Raindancer, after the other member of that group, guitarist John Canham, departed from it.
 However, Blight left Feeder in 1992 and was eventually replaced with Taka Hirose, after the band had used many session bassists from 1992-95.
 After signing with The Echo Label in 1994, Feeder's lineup consisted of Grant Nicholas (guitar and vocals) and Jon Lee (drums), with them still using session bassists, who can be heard on early demos.
 In January 2002, Jon Lee took his own life in his Miami home, after which former Skunk Anansie drummer Mark Richardson began to record and play with the band, before being made an official member.
 In May 2009, he parted company with Feeder to return to a reformed Skunk Anansie.
 Since Mark's departure, Feeder have employed drummer Karl Brazil, although for sessions and touring commitments for Renegades (2010) they employed Australian Damon Wilson and former Mexicolas drummer Tim Trotter.